The 9th edition of Fière la fête – Sherbrooke Pride will start August 24th and end August 28th.

 Our mission is to support and promote local and environmentally friendly businesses which will be joining us to offer people in the Townships a celebration that represents our values.

 Since 2013, we have hosted four successful events, with each one attracting between 300 and 500 people in support of diversity and open-mindedness.
-On August 26th, our fifth annual event will be held at Sherbrooke’s Marché de la Gare.
+From August 20th to August 25th, our fifth annual event will be held at Sherbrooke’s Marché de la Gare.

 At this event held by and for the Townships community, our organizing committee includes members from local social organizations as well as the university and Cegep communities.

 Why is there Pride in Sherbrooke and the Eastern Townships?

 We celebrate Pride in the Eastern Townships to show our colours to the whole region and to demonstrate that local members of the LGBTQAI2S+* community are recognized and accepted outside of large urban communities.

 In this spirit of inclusiveness, Fière la fête is above all a unique occasion to celebrate diversity in our beautiful region with family and friends.